U.S. AI Corps Seeks to Keep Pace with China

 According to recommendations released this week by a government commission, the proposed coding academy seeks to fill the growing AI talent gap by enlisting students who would also serve as federal employees.
 The accredited, degree-granting U.S. academy would receive government funding as an “independent federal entity” akin to, but differentiated, from U.S. military service academies.

-The digital workforce recommendations were release this week by the National Security Commission on Artificial Intelligence, established in 2018 to promote AI, machine learning and related automation technologies to meet U.S. economic and national security needs.
+The digital workforce recommendations were released this week by the National Security Commission on Artificial Intelligence, established in 2018 to promote AI, machine learning and related automation technologies to meet U.S. economic and national security needs.

 The AI panel’s recommendations submitted to Congress this week proposed increased government efforts “to train and recruit technically skilled civilians by expanding Scholarship for Service programs” through a U.S. Digital Service Academy.